The Nest

 It invokes the right of first refusal and then sells the unit at a higher price.
 The board keeps profits in the condo board’s reserve funds.

-If a stringent real estate agent can negotiate a sale of a unit at a very affordable price, this doesn’t mean the condo can reject the prospective homebuyer.
-The condo board can only deny you if they invoke the ROFR and purchase the property themselves.
+If a stringent real estate agent can negotiate a unit sale at an affordable price, the condo board cannot reject the prospective homebuyer.
+The condo board can only deny you if you invoke the ROFR and purchase the property yourself.

 Why Would a Condo Invoke the ROFR To Buy A Unit in Their Building?

-The homeowner association can exercise its ROFR by purchasing units because they need them for specific reasons.
+The homeowner association can exercise its ROFR by purchasing units because it needs them for specific reasons.

-The board may need space to give the superintendent a place to live.
-Another example, the board can use it to benefit the building’s owners.
+The board may need space for the superintendent to live.
+Another example is that the board can use it to benefit the building’s owners.
 As ansigning a contract illustration, a board can turn the apartment into a common area.
 The board can also use it to generate income if it rents out.

 Furthermore, the building can reserve the unit for event space.